 What are my rights if I take time off to care for dependents?

-In an emergency, you have a right to ‘reasonable’ time off work to care for dependents.
-Your dependents may themselves be unwell, or their usual carers/school/other provider can’t operate because of the covid virus restraints.
+So, what are your automatic rights?
+Well they are set out in the pre existing legislation, Section 57A-57B Employment Rights Act 1996 .
+According to the legislation, in an ’emergency’, you have a right to ‘reasonable’ time off work to care for dependents.
+Your dependents may themselves be unwell, or their usual carers/school/other provider can’t operate because of the covid-19 restraints.

-This time off is unpaid, unless you have an employment contract or insurance policy which provides for payment in such circumstances.
+The time off is unpaid, unless you have an employment contract or insurance policy which provides for payment in such circumstances.
 What is a ‘reasonable’ amount of time off will depend on your particular situation.
-Your employer is required to consider your case reference to any inconvenience or disruption to their business.
-You should discuss it with your employer as soon as possible to avoid any possible misunderstanding.
+Your employer is required to consider your case without reference to any inconvenience or disruption to their business.

-If I get the coronavirus, will I get sick leave and pay entitlements?
+If I get coronavirus, will I get sick leave and pay entitlements?

 If you have been diagnosed as having contracted Coronavirus or are suspected by medical authorities as having it, you will be entitled to the usual sick leave and entitlements to pay, as with any other sickness and sickness absence.

 Normally, where making over 20 employees redundant, the employer has to consult for a period of 90 days before making redundancies.
-But with coronavirus, there is probably a defence open to the employer due to ‘special circumstances’, which could compress this period, so they wouldn’t have to consult for the full 90 days.
-They would however probably need to consult for at least say 14 days.
-If they don’t do that it’s procedurally unfair dismissal.
+But with coronavirus, there is probably a defence open to the employer due to ‘special circumstances’, which could compress this period, so they probably wouldn’t have to consult for the full 90 days.
+They would however probably need to consult for some reasonable time.
+What is ‘reasonable’ is not clear, but if they don’t consult, then it would be procedurally unfair dismissal.

 If less than 20 people are being made redundant, then your employer has a duty to consult you.
 This duty is not defined by statute, but is generally said to include more than one meeting, and a chance for you to make some reasonable input into the decision.